 1 2 3 Exhibits 1-4 identified in the Exhibit List at page 8 of the October 4, 2018 staff report, were admitted into the record during the October 17, 2018 public hearing.
-Additional exhibits entered into the record during the hearing were as follows: 4 Exhibit 5 Staff PowerPoint 5 Exhibit 6 Excerpt of the Comprehensive Plan Land Use Element 6 Exhibit 7 Corrected Staff Report (October 4, 2018) Exhibit 8 Corrected Staff PowerPoint 7 8 FINDINGS OF FACT 9 Procedural: 10 1.
-Applicant .
+Additional exhibits entered into the record during the hearing were as follows: 4 Exhibit 5 Staff PowerPoint 5 Exhibit 6 Excerpt of the Comprehensive Plan Land Use Element Exhibit 7 Corrected Staff Report (October 4, 2018) 6 Exhibit 8 Corrected Staff PowerPoint 7 8 FINDINGS OF FACT 9 Procedural: 10 1.
+Applicant.
 The Applicant is Auburn School District No. 408, 915 Fourth Street NE, Auburn, WA 98002.
-11 2 Hooring A hooring on the application was hald an October 17, 2018 at 5:20 12 2.
+11 12 2.
 Hearing .
-A hearing on the application was held on October 17, 2018 at 5:30 p.m. at the City Council chambers at Auburn City Hall.
-13 Substantive: 14 15 3.
+A hearing on the application was held on October 17, 2018 at 5:3 p.m. at the City Council chambers at Auburn City Hall.
+13 Substantive: 14 2 Site (December 1 December 2 The Applicant has accounted a great first 15 3.
 Site/Proposal Description .
 The Applicant has requested a rezone of a 73,358sf parcel from R7, Residential Zone to P-1, Public Use District.
-The parcel is located at 2407 M Street SE.
+The parcel is 16 located at 2407 M Street SE.
 The project site is currently used as a church, though it is owned by the School District.
-As indicated by the Applicant at hearing, the church will 16 17 eventually be removed.
-The District plans to expand the adjacent school campus on to the subject parcel which will allow them to create more on-site parking and remove several existing portables from the school campus.
+As indicated by the Applicant at hearing, the church will 17 eventually be removed.
+The District plans to expand the adjacent school campus on to the subject parcel which will allow them to create more on-site parking and remove 18 several existing portables from the school campus.
 Schools are allowed in the P-1 zone.
-18 19 The Comprehensive Plan Land Use Designation for the parcel is Institutional.
-The P-zone is an implementing zone under the Institutional Comprehensive Plan Land Use 20 Designation.
+The Comprehensive Plan Land Use Designation for the parcel is Institutional.
+The P-1 19 zone is an implementing zone under the Institutional Comprehensive Plan Land Use 20 Designation.
 21 The site is rectangular in shape, approximately 294 feet in width and 301 feet in depth.
 There are no critical areas or slopes on the subject property.
 Churches are not permitted 22 in the P-1 district.
-The rezoning will reclassify the existing church as a legal, non 23 conforming use until such time as the District removes the church and converts the use to school.
+The rezoning will reclassify the existing church as a legal, non- 23 conforming use until such time as the District removes the church and converts the use to school.
 24 4.
 Characteristics of the Area : The neighborhood is characterized by 25 predominantly single-family homes to the south, east and west.
 The District's school is located directly north of the subject site.